swcarpentry/2014-03-17-ucb/lessons/dav-git/remote.md

 code repositories.
 It provides tools for browsing, collaborating on and documenting code.
 Your home institution may have a repository hosting system of it's own.
 To find out, ask your system administrator.
-GitHub, much like other forge hosting services ( [launchpad](https://launchpad.net), [bitbucket](https://bitbucket.org), [googlecode](http://code.google.com), [sourceforge](http://sourceforge.net) etc.) provides :
+GitHub, much like other code hosting services ( [launchpad](https://launchpad.net), [bitbucket](https://bitbucket.org), [googlecode](http://code.google.com), [sourceforge](http://sourceforge.net) etc.) provides:

 -   landing page support
 -   wiki support
 -   network graphs and time histories of commits
 -   code browser with syntax highlighting